 *Washington County and the Oregon Department of Transportation own and maintain other major roads within Hillsboro, such as Tualatin Valley Highway, 185th Avenue, Brookwood Parkway, Cornelius Pass Road, Evergreen Road, and Cornell Road.

-While the City proactively prepares for this forecasted snow event, travelers are encouraged to maintain their safety on roadways in four main ways:
+While the City proactively prepares for forecasted snow events, travelers are encouraged to maintain their safety on roadways in four main ways:

 Increasing following and stopping distance